-Gynecomastia is a common condition which causes men to develop abnormally large and protruding breasts.
-In many cases, the breasts can resemble female breasts which can lead to embarrassment and self-consciousness.
-Gynecomastia is a combination of fat and breast tissue caused by an imbalance of hormones.
+Gynecomastia is a common condition that causes men to develop abnormally large and protruding breasts.
+In many cases, the breasts can resemble female breasts, which can lead to embarrassment and self-consciousness.
+Male breast enlargement is a combination of fat and breast tissue caused by an imbalance of hormones.

-Serving patients in Walnut Creek, gynecomastia surgeries are performed by Dr. Delgado, who is one of the country’s leading physicians in treating enlarged male breasts.
+Serving patients in Walnut Creek, gynecomastia surgeries are performed by Dr. Delgado, one of the country’s leading physicians in treating enlarged male breasts.
 He often talks to patients who read online about the condition and come to his office with misconceptions about diagnosis and treatment.
-Dr. Delgado created this page to make sure you are well informed prior to meeting a surgeon.
+Dr. Delgado created this page to make sure you are well informed before meeting a surgeon.

 - Eating soy or drinking soy milk can cause gynecomastia.
-Soy milk and soy products contain genistein and daidzein, two natural drugs that act similar to estrogen.
+Soy milk and soy products contain genistein and daidzein, two natural drugs that act similarly to estrogen.
 When consumed in high quantities, these drugs may cause breast enlargement in men.
-Studies have shown that even in minor doses, these natural drugs still have the potential to upset the male hormonal balance.
+Studies have shown that even in minor doses, these natural drugs still potentially upset the male hormonal balance.

 - Individuals who do not have a family history of gynecomastia can develop it.
 Even if someone does not have the genetic predisposition for gynecomastia, they can still be a victim of it later in life.
-Consumption of harmful drugs like marijuana and heroin as well as certain illnesses can also cause gynecomastia.
+Consumption of harmful drugs like marijuana and many medications, as well as specific illnesses, can also cause gynecomastia.

 - Regular physical activity can get rid of gynecomastia.
 Even though exercising has many benefits when it comes to losing fat, it is not a treatment for gynecomastia.
 In Walnut Creek,

-- Gynecomastia affects men of all ages.
-Human beings go through hormonal changes right after birth, while passing through puberty, and during old age.
+- Male breast enlargement affects men of all ages.
+Human beings go through hormonal changes right after birth, while passing through puberty and old age.
 Changes in estrogen and testosterone levels in the early periods of life can lead infants and young boys to develop breasts.

 - Not everyone with gynecomastia requires surgery.
-As stated earlier, boys going through puberty have potential to develop large, swollen breasts due to hormonal changes.
-However, this is not necessarily a cause for concern because as these boys pass through adolescence it is more than likely that their breasts will return back to normal shape and size in about six months and up to two years – without any need for medical intervention.
+As stated earlier, boys going through puberty can develop large, swollen breasts due to hormonal changes.
+However, this is not necessarily a cause for concern.
+As these boys pass through adolescence, it is more than likely that their breasts will return to normal shape and size in about six months and up to two years – without any need for medical intervention.

 - Gynecomastia can affect one breast only.
-Gynecomastia can affect only one breast at a time or it may cause both breasts to enlarge simultaneously.
-This is called asymmetrical gynecomastia.
+Gynecomastia can affect only one breast at a time, or it may cause both breasts to enlarge simultaneously.
+Only one breast being affected is called asymmetrical gynecomastia.

 - Gynecomastia cannot be prevented.
-Hormanal elevation and hormonal imbalance cannot be prevented, but patients can take some steps to reduce their risk of gynecomastia.
-Walnut Creek residents, as well as other Bay Area patients, who have a family history of it should take appropriate steps to avoid certain medications, being overweight, drinking excess alcohol, and taking drugs.
-It may help younger patients to take medications prescribed by an endocrinologist.
+Hormonal elevation and hormonal imbalance cannot be prevented, but patients can take some steps to reduce their risk of gynecomastia.
+Walnut Creek residents and other Bay Area patients, who have a family history of it should take appropriate steps to avoid certain medications, be overweight, drink excess alcohol, and take drugs.
+It may help younger patients to take medicines prescribed by an endocrinologist.
 Even with these precautions, patients can still get gynecomastia.

 - Gynecomastia will not lead to breast cancer.
-Many people are not aware of the fact that men can also be victims of breast cancer.
+Many people are not aware of the fact that men can also have breast cancer.
 However, while gynecomastia and male breast cancer both enlarge the size of the breasts, they are still two different and unrelated illnesses.